globocom/database-as-a-service/README.md

 * python >= 2.7.5
 * virtualenv >= 1.7.2
 * virtualenvwrapper >= 3.5
+* mysql server and client, version 5.5.x
+* mongo client (used by the clone feature)
+* redis (broker for async tasks with celery)
 * and all packages in requirements.txt file (there is a shortcut to install them)